obrasier/obrasier.github.io/_posts/2020-06-10-neeerd-pledge.md

 Ooh ahh, Glenn McGrath.

-Okay, now we want to apply our data to *team scores* not just individuals.W ell, the data we downloaded did not have all the indvidual team innings, unfortunately.
+Okay, now we want to apply our data to *team scores* not just individuals.
+Well, the data we downloaded did not have all the indvidual team innings, unfortunately.
 But the data does exist on statsguru.
 So, I've modified a scraper that I found online to download the data.
 You can check out [my repo here](https://github.com/obrasier/statsguru-scraper)

 Here's the relevent part: